Supra-San/AIoT-Secure-Data-Streamer/README.md

 * Feature Engineering: Automated timestamping and conversion of raw JSON payloads into structured DataFrames.

 # Folder Structure
+After following the directions below your folder structure will be as follows:

        📁  AIoT-Secure-Data-Streamer
        ├── 📁 certs